kyverno/kyverno/documentation/writing-policies-configmap-reference.md

   namespace: test
 ````

-This is a rule to deny the Deployment operation, if the value of annotation `role` is not in the allowed list:
+Here is a rule to block a Deployment if the value of annotation `role` is not in the allowed list:

 ````yaml
 spec:
   validationFailureAction: enforce